There are lots of plugins to organize or sell events on a WordPress website, but it's less obvious how to create WordPress password protected events.

 - Password protected - Enter 1 or more passwords to hide the category page and its events behind a password protection screen.
 You can add a shared password for everyone, or add a different password for each person.
 (More info here.)

-- Private - Choose this if you want to hide the category and its events from public view, so that only logged in users with a specific user role can see this.
-(More info here.)
+- User or role protected - Choose this if you want to hide the category and its events from public view, so that only logged in users with a specific user role can see this.

 - Add the shortcode